-Step-by-step guide to getting started with the API
+A step-by-step guide to getting started with the API

-1. Start by navigating into System > Infrastructure diagram in the Miradore’s Navigation menu.
+1. Start by navigating into System > Infrastructure diagram in Miradore's Navigation menu.
 In the infrastructure diagram, you should see a grey API icon indicating that the API has not yet been activated.
 Hover on the icon, and click the Activate button.

-4. After successful activation, the icon of the API should turn to blue.
+4. After successful activation, the icon of the API should turn blue.
 Hover on the blue icon, and click Create key in order to generate an authentication key for the API.
 Miradore uses the authentication keys to authenticate the queries.